KHROTU/Bloxd-Forge/README.md

 ## Contributing

-We are currently not accepting user generated content.
-Please request a feature in our [discord server](https://discord.gg/bwGRAC4WgE), and we'll consider adding it to Bloxd Forge.
+We are currently not accepting user-generated content.
+Please request a feature in our [Discord server](https://discord.gg/bwGRAC4WgE), and we'll consider adding it to Bloxd Forge.

 ---